 5. Anticipated Manufacturing Challenges

-• Stickiness: Weak gels are extremely tacky, requiring dusting with starch or oil, which could slow dissolution.
+- Stickiness: Weak gels are tacky.
+You'll need dusting with starch or oil, which might slow dissolution.

-• Storage stability: Without a strong network, the gummy may dry out or synerese (weep liquid) over time, requiring hermetically sealed packaging.
+- Storage stability: Without a strong network, the gummy may dry out or weep liquid (syneresis).
+Hermetically sealed packaging is a must.

 6. A Potential Formulation Strategy

-One approach is to use a two-part gel: a primary network of very low bloom gelatin (e.g., 0.5-1%) combined with a rapidly soluble thickening agent that doesn’t form a permanent gel, such as maltodextrin or modified starch.
-The maltodextrin provides bulk and dissolves instantly, while the gelatin provides a minimal skeleton that shatters in hot water.
-You’d keep the final gel at less than 1% gelatin and a total solids around 40% to maximize water penetration.
-Even then, achieving a 10-second full dissolution is extremely challenging-most lab examples with this constraint only reach 30-60 seconds.
+One workable approach: a two-part gel.
+Use very low bloom gelatin (0.5–1%) plus a rapidly soluble thickener like maltodextrin or modified starch that doesn't form a permanent gel.
+The maltodextrin adds bulk and dissolves instantly; the gelatin gives just enough skeleton to shatter in hot water.
+Keep final gelatin under 1% and total solids around 40% to maximize water penetration.
+Even then, hitting 10 seconds is brutal — most lab examples only reach 30–60 seconds.

-At KorNutra, we have experience developing novel delivery formats, but we always emphasize that any rapid-dissolve gummy requires extensive stability testing and a careful balance between consumer handling and dissolution performance.
-The constraints are severe, but with the right gelling agent selection and moisture management, it is conceptually possible.
+At KorNutra, we've worked on novel delivery formats.
+Our take: any rapid-dissolve gummy needs serious stability testing and a delicate balance between handling and dissolution performance.
+The constraints are tough, but with the right gelling agent and moisture management, it's conceptually possible.